ON THIS PAGE

 The most effective mantras employ the "M" sound.
 You can get the feel of it by repeating the words, "I am, I am," many times over...Transcendental Meditation...is not a religion nor is it necessarily anti-Christian.
 (Peace of Mind Through Possibility Thinking, 1977 pp. 131-32)

-Interestingly, and I have noticed this many times, virtually every single Christian site will use EXACTLY the same phrase.
-Where it began I do not know, but the words have undoubtedly been copied over and over again with, seemingly, not one person bothering to go and look at the original context..
-Well, if you do you will find that quite the opposite is true.
+Interestingly, and I have noticed this many times, many Christian sites will use EXACTLY the same phrase.
+Where it began I do not know, but the words have undoubtedly been copied over and over again with, seemingly, not one person bothering to go and look at the original context.
+In this case if you do, you do you will find that quite the opposite is true.
 Although his sins are too numerous to recount on one page, Schuller was not, at least not in this particular instance, endorsing Transcendental Meditation.
-Here is what he said
+Here is what he said - in context.

 "A variety of approaches to meditation . . . is employed by many different religions as well as by various non religious mind-control systems.
 In all forms . . .
 TM, Zen Buddhism, or Yoga . . . the meditator endeavors to overcome the conscious mind ..."
 It is important to remember that meditation in any form is the harnessing, by human means, of God's divine laws....
 We are endowed with a great many powers and forces that we do not yet fully understand.( He believes these are valid methods for "the harnessing, by human means, of God's divine laws. ..."